Vyuhita24/Tkinter-playgrounds/README.md

 <h1 id="The_first">TKinter Playgrounds: Get Back to Classics</h1>
-<p>Hello! <strong>Vyuhita Gunupudi</strong>, a newbee to GitHub, is thrilled to present my first Tkinter Python project, a collection of classic games!</p>
+<p>Hello!
+I am <strong>Vyuhita Gunupudi</strong>, a newbee to GitHub, is thrilled to present my first Tkinter Python project, a collection of classic games!</p>

 <h2>Features of this Project:</h2>
 <ul>